bjornharrtell/jsts/README.md

 The goal of the project is to provide OpenLayers applications with a complete library for processing and analysing simple geometries.

-See the FAQ for the current port status.

 A [Google group](http://groups.google.com/group/jsts-devs) is available for developer discussions.